Martin Shaw: Personal life and activism

 In 1971, Shaw became a follower of Charan Singh, of the contemporary Sant Mat religion.

 Shaw lives in Wreningham in Norfolk.

 On 18 August 2010, Shaw collapsed during the first act of the matinee showing of A Country Girl at Shrewsbury's Theatre Severn.
-His agent, Roger Charteris, said he had been suffering from cracked ribs and was taking antibiotics for a severe chest infection.
+His agent said he had been suffering from cracked ribs and was taking antibiotics for a severe chest infection.
 An understudy went on in his place.

 Shaw has been a vegetarian since about 1974.
-He has a prominent scar on his right cheek, the result of a physical attack during a mugging, after which he became a teetotaller.
+He has a prominent scar on his right cheek, the result of a mugging, after which he became a teetotaller.

 Charity work

 Shaw is a celebrity activist for animal rights and animal welfare.
 He is the patron of the Hillside Animal Sanctuary in Frettenham in Norfolk, a charity organisation which provides a safe home for neglected and abused animals.
 He also supports Viva! and Dr Hadwen Trust.

 In March 2012, he also announced that he would become the official patron to the community organisation Stop Norwich UrBanisation (SNUB), the aim of which is to protect Norfolk's countryside from overdevelopment and excessive urbanisation.
 In the press release, he stated that he was "simply furious and upset by your plight and that of all of us who wish to live in quiet and peace.
-I will be your Patron and keep fighting".
+I will be your Patron and keep fighting."